trvrb/sismid/timeseries/exercise/README.md

 Most fitting methods in use are more complex, efficient, and flexible than the Nelder-Mead simplex.
 [See it in action.](https://en.wikipedia.org/wiki/Nelder%E2%80%93Mead_method#/media/File:Nelder_Mead2.gif)

+For this next section you'll need to download a Python script.
+You can download it [here](http://github.com/trvrb/sismid/blob/master/timeseries/exercise.zip).
+Download this and uncompress it.

-> (1) Examine the error function in [`fitting.py`](https://github.com/trvrb/sismid/blob/master/fitting/exercise/fitting.py).
+> (1) Examine the error function in [`fitting.py`](http://github.com/trvrb/sismid/blob/master/fitting/exercise/fitting.py).
 What are its assumptions?
 Note that most of the variables that are modeled are effectively latent, or unobserved.
 (A property of [hidden Markov models](https://en.wikipedia.org/wiki/Hidden_Markov_model).)

 > (2) Referencing your bifurcation diagrams, pick parameters in an area associated with stable dynamics: moving a little to the left or the right of each parameter doesn't appear to change dynamics too much.
 (Of course, because we've considered only a few "slices" by varying one parameter at a time, we can't be really sure how stable each area is yet.)
-Update the parameters in [`fitting.py`](https://github.com/trvrb/sismid/blob/master/fitting/exercise/fitting.py) with these values, and generate sample observations.
+Update the parameters in [`fitting.py`](http://github.com/trvrb/sismid/blob/master/fitting/exercise/fitting.py) with these values, and generate sample observations.
 Now assume we don't know the true value of one of the parameters (ideally one you have examined in a bifurcation diagram).
 Guess that its true value is 10-20% higher or lower than its actual value, and try to fit.

 > (3) Now try again, starting from a slightly different location.

 > (4) If your fits have been pretty good so far, start from a very different point, ideally one corresponding to different dynamics.

 > (5) Assume you have incorrectly estimated the duration of infection, but you do not know you've made a mistake.
 Change its value in `error_function`, but do not fit it.
 Repeat a successful optimization from step 2.
 How are your results affected?